Click here to view video.

 Dental assistants may work in private dental offices, hospitals, or community health agencies.
 Most dental assistants have a 32- to 40-hour work week, which may include work on Saturdays or evenings.

-Employment of dental assistants is projected to grow 25 percent from 2012 to 2022, much faster than the average for all occupations.
-Ongoing research linking oral health and general health will likely continue to increase the demand for preventive dental services.
+According to the BLS, employment of dental assistants is projected to grow 11 percent from 2020 to 2030, faster than the average for all occupations.

 Training programs are offered by community colleges, vocational schools, or technical institutes.